 - Fishermans Wharf: Two land lighted launch ramp.
 39 seasonal dock rentals, two handicap dock rentals and two courtesy docks.

 A full-service campground offers electric, non-electric and full hook-up campsites suitable for trailers and tents at the northwest corner of the lake.
 Pets are permitted on all sites.
+Two group camping options are available.
 Find more details on Rocky Fork State Park Campground.
+During the winter camping season, facilities may be limited.
+Full-service sites do not have water at the site; fees are reduced accordingly.

 Anglers will enjoy excellent catches of bass, bluegill, crappie, saugeye, white bass, channel catfish, and flathead catfish up to 40 pounds.